SonicZentropy/AutoHotKey/README.md

 - Set a global for the upcoming next recommendation.
 This lets my own addon display a pixel square with a specific color for each keybind

+- Each b.Keybinding:SetText(keybind) call in UI.lua has a global set after it, similarly the SetText(nil) gets KeybindUpNext set to "" EXCEPT the ones in d:UpdateKeybindings()

 ```lua
   local ZenBridge = _G["ZenBridge"]